bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 ## Non-compliant datasets

-Nothing in this specification should be interpreted to disallow the storage/distribution non-compliant derivatives of BIDS datasets.
+Nothing in this specification should be interpreted to disallow the storage/distribution of non-compliant derivatives of BIDS datasets.
 In particular, if a BIDS dataset contains a `derivatives/` sub-directory, the contents of that directory may be a heterogeneous mix of BIDS Derivatives datasets and non-compliant derivatives.